 FBAR is More than Just Bank Accounts

-While the name FBAR may lead you to believe (understandably so) that the reporting is limited to foreign bank accounts – that is incorrect.
+While the phrase Delinquent FBAR may lead you to believe (understandably so) that the reporting is limited to foreign bank accounts – that is incorrect.
 The FBAR includes Foreign Bank and Financial Accounts.

 Common types of accounts to report on the FBAR, includes: